Storyteller | Educator | Entrepreneur

 Macchiato is often my drink of choice in places that actually know coffee, though I tend to mostly drink tea when I’m at home.
 I do love a good dirty chai latte (chai + espresso), which is sort of the best of both worlds!

 I’m also a choral conductor and music educator, which fortunately pairs quite nicely with a passion for travel, cultures, photography, and stories!
 I absolutely believe that music is for everyone and I teach university students, toddlers, community members, and anyone in between, though my teaching now is usually beyond the traditional four walls and structure of academia.
-(And have also required many additional hats to be worn, including those for photography, media, design, and lots of technology…)
+(And has also required many additional hats to be worn, including those for photography, media, design, and lots of technology…)

 Yup, my hair is naturally curly and I usually like it.